Photo by: Orion Minerals

 - using an experienced contractor to operate the processing plan, and

 - a change in the key operational infrastructure being supplied by third-party financing and in the supply of select key operational infrastructure.

 The mining methods for the project remain unchanged, compared with those stated in the 2019 BFS.
 Tunnel development remaining from the previous mining operations allows for early access to underground production mining areas.
-A combination of longhole open stoping with fill and drift-and-fill mining methods are planned to be used, supported with paste backfill.
+It is planned that a combination of longhole open stoping with fill and drift-and-fill mining methods will be used, supported with paste backfill.

 Potential Job Creation

 The project has a net present value, at an 8% discount rate, of A$779-million, compared with A$574-million in the 2019 BFS, and an internal rate of return of 39%, compared with 38% in the 2019 BFS.
 Payback from first production is estimated at 2.4 years, a decrease of five months.

 Market intelligence firm S2 Research noted in May 2022 that the peak funding requirement of Orion Minerals’ Prieska project had decreased from R2.4-billion to R2.25-billion.
 This has reduced the funding risk of the project.

 In a prior note, S2 anticipated that Orion would need R2.7-billion to develop and optimise the Prieska mine.